atrace/knit-a-temperature-blanket/README.md

 - [x] Host this front end for public access
 - [ ] Key creator configuration
     - [x] Allow users to enter their own colours and names
+    - [x] Get most current weather (no fixed date range)
     - [ ] Allow users to enter their own temperature ranges
-    - [x] Get most current weather (no fixed date range)
     - [ ] Allow users to enter their own location to fetch weather from
-    - [ ] Allow users to enter their own stitches per row e.g. knit 1 row, purl 1 row.
+    - [ ] Allow users to enter their own stitches per row e.g. knit 1 row, purl 1 row
+- [x] Share pattern with friends via URL
+- [x] Save selected config to local storage for users to return to and refresh later in the year
+- [ ] Parse (don't validate) local storage and query param temperature keys
 - [ ] Display pattern result alongside pretty colour visualisation of blanket
 - [ ] Make key creator a pretty visual experience i.e. UX to create the above pictured card key with yarn swatches.
 - [ ] Export knitting pattern to print
-- [ ] Share pattern with friends via URL
-- [ ] Save selected config to local storage for users to return to and refresh later in the year
 - [ ] Add line of previous progress e.g. already knitted january, just focus on pattern for feb - march.